 Start by making dark chocolate ganache.
 I like to make mine using a food processor.
 It makes this process quick and easy and I get wonderfully smooth ganache.
 Start by placing chopped chocolate in the bowl and pulsing it to fine crumbs.

-Being the ganache wasn't going to be covered in chocolate, I wanted it to be really glossy, so I added some corn syrup to the heavy whipping cream then heated that just until hot.
+I wanted the ganache to be really glossy, so I added some corn syrup to the heavy whipping cream.

 Pour the hot cream over the chocolate, put the lid on the food processor bowl, and let sit for 2-3 minutes.
 Pulse for 5 seconds.